Frequently Asked Questions

 3. What is the difference between the Master of Science in marine biology and the Master of Science in marine science?

 The Master of Science in marine biology is a graduate program designed to offer students advanced training and research experience in the biology sub-disciplines as they apply to marine organisms or ecosystems.
 Core courses include biological oceanography, physiology, ecology and molecular biology.
 The expectation is that students entering the program have a solid background in the major sub-disciplines (e.g. ecology, genetics, etc.) within biology.
 The Master of Science in marine science is an interdisciplinary program that includes training in both the Biological and Physical Sciences.
 Core courses include biological oceanography, chemical oceanography, marine geology and physical oceanography.
-Students may do research with a mentor or mentors from the faculties of biological sciences, chemistry, physics, earth sciences, or mathematics.
+Students may do research with a mentor or mentors from the faculties of biology and marine biology, chemistry, physics, earth sciences, or mathematics.
 Students entering this program may have an undergraduate background in any of the contributing disciplines.

 4. Who should I contact for information regarding UNCW's Master of Science in marine science program?